Don86/mstractor2/README.md

 4. Annotation with CAMERA
 5. Descriptive Statistics

 All other files/directories in the repo are created in the process of running the script.
+Note that all `.png` files are `.gitignored`.